microsoft/azuredevopslabs/labs/java/settingvstsproject/readme.md

 comments: true
 ---

-## Overview
+##Overview

-This exercise will walk you through the steps to creating your Visual Studio Team Services (VSTS) account and create a new project.
+This exercise will walk you through the steps to creating your Visual Studio Team Services (VSTS)  project.

 1. Login to the virtual machine.